viankakrisna/react-toolbox-themr/README.md

 [React Toolbox 2.0](https://github.com/react-toolbox/react-toolbox/releases) styles have been rewritten using [postcss](https://github.com/postcss/postcss).
 This gives us more flexibility and makes the library more powerful allowing things like live transforming in the browser.
 We still use [CSS Modules](https://github.com/css-modules/css-modules) thought, and some people find difficult to integrate the library in their current stack, specially when [Webpack](https://webpack.github.io/) is not included or accessible.

-Sometimes it's annoying to configure react-toolbox to import CSS so this package will help you making easier to try out the library and providing an easy integration with tools like [react-create-app](https://github.com/facebookincubator/create-react-app).
+Sometimes it's annoying to configure react-toolbox to import CSS so this package will help you making easier to try out the library and providing an easy integration with tools like [Create React App](https://github.com/facebookincubator/create-react-app).
 It will help you extracting the CSS modules into static files you can import in your application, making react-toolbox very easy to adopt.

 ## Usage